SenseNet/docs.sensenet.com/content/concepts/content-types/09-document-library.md

 metaDescription: "sensenet Document Library"
 ---

-A special List for storing documents.
+A special [List](/concepts/content-types/08-contentlist) for storing documents.

 # Features

+No special features for this type.

 # Parent type